 - Consider geography as part of your Black STARs strategy

 - Engage proactively with talent developers to shape the local talent pool

 Businesses that follow those guidelines are sure to find more qualified applicants.
 But there’s more that can be done.

 A New Kind of College Can Offer a New Kind of Solution

-In California, Calbright is reinventing the community-college-to-jobs-pipeline, using Competency Based Education to offer industry valued certifications to students based on what they actually know, rather than on how much time they spend in a classroom.
-This means that qualified students—24% of Calbright’s student body identifies as Black—can quickly get the credentials they need to access better careers, and Calbright’s Career Services program helps them develop their resumes and make the industry contacts they’ll need to take advantage of their new certification.
+In California, Calbright is reinventing the community-college-to-jobs-pipeline, using Competency Based Education to offer industry valued certificates to students based on what they actually know, rather than on how much time they spend in a classroom.
+This means that qualified students—24% of Calbright’s student body identifies as Black—can quickly get the credentials they need to access better careers, and Calbright’s Career Services program helps them develop their resumes and make the industry contacts they’ll need to take advantage of their new education.

 Having whole populations excluded from prosperity is bad for everyone.
 The qualified employees businesses need are right in front of them: we just need to make the connections.